prayagnshah/Sound-Extraction/README.md

 Here's a complete list of all command line arguments:

     -r, Path to original audio files (required).
 Need to make sure all the audio files are stored in a folder.
     -o, Path to output folder (required).
-Make sure to create this folder before running the command.
+Program will create a folder for you with current time, name of site and extraction of duration to the specified path.
     -c, Path to your list of recordings to be extracted.
 This must be a CSV file where all the sample recording names to be extracted, stored in a column named "sampleFile".
     -s, Prefix or the recording name, or ID, etc. This will be used to name the extracted audio files.
     -d, Duration of the extracted audio file.
 Change the duration of the extracted audio files, if required.
 Default is 3 minutes.